 This stream consists of a program of climate auctions.
 The World Bank is the executive institution of this funding stream.
 This new program builds on the “Climate Auction Model” developed by the Pilot Auction Facility (PAF), which previously piloted climate auctions to deliver climate finance and pay private sector companies for methane and nitrous oxide emission reductions.
 Climate Auctions sell to private companies and individuals a price guarantee (in the form of bonds), determined by an auction, for future independently-verified emission reductions or other climate results.
 For the Nitric Acid Climate Auctions Program, the auctions will sell bonds that may be redeemed after the bond holder delivers eligible N2O emission reductions from nitric acid plants.

-The program will hold at least one reverse auction in winter or spring 2019, in which qualified firms or individuals will bid on the strike price (payment per tCO2e to be received upon delivery of eligible results).
+The program will hold at least one reverse auction in 2019, in which qualified firms or individuals will bid on the strike price (payment per tCO2e to be received upon delivery of eligible results).
 The anticipated starting price of the auction will be between $US15 and $US8.
-The definitive starting price will be published later in 2018.
+The definitive starting price will be published later in 2019.
 The auction winners will pay a premium price of $US0.06 per carbon credit to purchase the bonds.
 All bidders participating in the auction will pay a refundable deposit of $US0.06 that is held as a payment against the premium for the auction winners and that is returned to those bidders that do not win.
 The bonds that will be sold under this program will have no penalty for non-delivery and will be tradeable.

 Carbon credits will have to satisfy a set of eligibility criteria at the time of redemption: